Refund Policy · RERA-Aligned

 Bottom Line

-Eldeco EOE has a buyer-friendly refund posture at the early stages (EOI, pre-AFS booking), governed by the RERA framework that protects against developer-side delays.
+Eldeco EOE has a buyer-friendly refund posture at the early stage (booking paid, pre-AFS), governed by the RERA framework that protects against developer-side delays.
 The biggest commitment point is AFS signing — once signed, refund is governed by AFS clauses with typical cancellation charges.
-The practical advice: review the AFS clauses with Sachin before signing, understand exactly what cancellation looks like, and be confident in your booking decision at that stage.
+The practical advice: review the AFS clauses with our sales desk before signing, understand exactly what cancellation looks like, and be confident in your booking decision at that stage.

 Frequently Asked Questions